Affiliate links on Android Authority may earn us a commission. Learn more.

 - 1080p (lower to 900p for better performance)

 - Expect 40-50fps

 Best visuals settings

 - 30W Turbo mode (preferably plugged in)

 - 1080p (lower to 900p for higher fps)

 - Low/medium graphics settings

-It’s worth noting that performance may be further increased when FSR2 is released later in 2023.
-That said, don’t expect to get more than a few hours of battery life, regardless of settings.
+While the game runs great with either of these settings, don’t expect to get more than a few hours of battery life.
 As is always the case for recently released games in the modern era, you can also expect a number of optimizations to improve performance in upcoming patches.